General anaesthetic: Stage II: Excitement

-Stage III: Surgical Anesthesia
+Stage III: Surgical anesthesia

 Normal breathing resumes at the beginnings of Stage III.
 Nearing the end of the stage, breathing ceases completely.
 Indicators for stage III anesthesia include loss of the eyelash reflex as well as regular breathing.
 Depth of stage III anesthesia can often be gauged by eye movement and pupil size.

-Stage IV: Medullary Depression
+Stage IV: Medullary depression

 No respiration occurs in stage IV.
 This is shortly followed by circulatory failure and depression of the vasomotor centers.
 Death is common at this stage of anesthesia if no breathing and circulatory support is available.

 Physiological side effects

 Aside from the clinically advantageous effects of general anesthetics, there are a number of other physiological consequences mediated by this class of drug.
 Notably, a reduction in blood pressure can be facilitated by a variety of mechanisms, including reduced cardiac contractility and dilation of the vasculature.
-This drop in blood pressure may activate a reflexive increase in heart rate, due to a baroreceptor-mediated feedback mechanism.
+This drop in blood pressure may activate a reflexive increases in heart rate, due to a baroreceptor-mediated feedback mechanism.
 Some anesthetics, however, disrupt this reflex.

 Patients under general anesthesia are at greater risk of developing hypothermia, as the aforementioned vasodilation increases the heat lost via peripheral blood flow.
 By and large, these drugs reduce the internal body temperature threshold at which autonomic thermoregulatory mechanisms are triggered in response to cold.
 (On the other hand, the threshold at which thermoregulatory mechanisms are triggered in response to heat is typically increased.)

 Anesthetics typically affect respiration.
 Inhalational anesthetics elicit bronchodilation, an increase in respiratory rate, and reduced tidal volume.
 The net effect is decreased respiration, which must be managed by healthcare providers, while the patient is under general anesthesia.
 The reflexes that function to alleviate airway obstructions are also dampened (e.g. gag and cough).
 Compounded with a reduction in lower esophageal sphincter tone, which increases the frequency of regurgitation, patients are especially prone to asphyxiation while under general anesthesia.
 Healthcare providers closely monitor individuals under general anesthesia and utilize a number of devices, such as an endotracheal tube, to ensure patient safety.

 General anesthetics also affect the chemoreceptor trigger zone and brainstem vomiting center, eliciting nausea and vomiting following treatment.